Grapefruit-Lemon Soda Mocktail

 For as much as I love fruit, I have never loved grapefruit.
 I’ve always wanted to, but it’s been a struggle.
 When I was a little kid I thought that eating a halved, sectioned grapefruit, lightly sprinkled with sugar and topped with a maraschino cherry served with breakfast was considered an elegant side.
 I never ate it, but bless my mom, she always did when I served it to her.
 Even years later, grapefruits on their own are still not really my thing, but I have come to love and appreciate their flavor, especially in mocktails and cocktails.

-Back during my paralegal days a good friend of mine got me adding a splash of fresh grapefruit to my gin and tonics, we named that cocktail “the fresher” and I still make that to this day.
+Back during my paralegal days, a good friend of mine got me to add a splash of fresh grapefruit to my gin and tonics, we named that cocktail “the fresher” and I still make that to this day.
 This cocktail recipe is a nod both to my friend and my continued quest to love grapefruit more.
 This mocktail has a sweet-tart grapefruit flavor with a burst of lemon that’s refreshing and smooth for warm weather sipping.

 The grapefruit itself was bred in the 18th century as a cross between a pomelo and an orange.
 It was given the name “grapefruit” due to growing in clusters on trees, similar to grapes.
-Low in calorie and loaded with nutrients, grapefruits are a whopping 92% water, and considered one of the highest water contents of any fruit.
-With that in mind, a grapefruit-lemon soda mocktail seemed appropriate, light, refreshing and hydrating now that spring has finally arrived.
+Low in calories and loaded with nutrients, grapefruits are a whopping 92% water and are considered one of the highest water contents of any fruit.
+With that in mind, a grapefruit-lemon soda mocktail seemed appropriate, light, refreshing, and hydrating now that spring has finally arrived.

-This mocktail has a touch a sweetness, but is more on the tart side.
+This mocktail has a touch of sweetness but is more on the tart side.
 It can, however, be easily adjusted if you want it more sweet and less tart.
-So if you love grapefruit or like me, are trying to embrace them more, this refreshing mocktail may be just the right thing to conveyance you.
+So if you love grapefruit or like me, are trying to embrace them more, this refreshing mocktail may be just the right thing to convince you.